MicrosoftDocs/visualstudio-docs/docs/ide/csharp-developer-productivity.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Learn how Visual Studio makes developers more productive than ever.
+Learn how Visual Studio makes [.NET](/dotnet/fundamentals/) developers who use [C#](/dotnet/csharp/) more productive than ever.
 Take advantage of our performance and productivity improvements like navigation to decompiled assemblies, variable name suggestions as you type, a hierarchy-view in **Test Explorer**, Go To All (**Ctrl**+**T**) to navigate to file/type/member/symbol declarations, an intelligent **Exception Helper**, code style configuration and enforcement, and many refactorings and code fixes.

-## I'm used to keyboard shortcuts from a different editor
+## Use keyboard shortcuts from a different editor

 If you're coming from another IDE or coding environment, you can change your keyboard scheme to *Visual Studio Code* or *ReSharper (Visual Studio)*: